lbuthman/awa-level-1/README.md

 Refactoring design & architecture with validated, clean, and documented code is a very different experience.
 With Level 1 Apex in hand, we can refactor towards Enterprise Level trigger designs.
 This naturally includes other concerns, like visibility via logging, deeper and more specific code conventions, and additional conveniences like test data creation, Syntactical Sugar, and deployment automation.

-## More Specifically

-1. Enterprise Trigger Design -> Trigger Actions Framework
-2. Traceability & Visibility -> Nebula Logger
-3. Callout Syntactical Sugar -> tbd
-4. Batch & Scheduled Job Sugar -> Relax
-5. Test Data Creation -> "crunch" new founded domain knowledge into Apex test data creation and test scenario bundling
+But we will unlock those after implementing a proper Trigger Framework.

 ## Getting Started

 1. Create a new Developer Org
 2. Install the package
+3. Disable State and Country/Territory Picklists in Setup
-3. Setup your development environment (Workshop)
+4. Setup your development environment (Workshop)
-4. Begin refactoring
+5. Begin refactoring toward desired Trigger design

 ## Install the Package